-See also this clever animation about a pattenr in multiplying 2 x (a number), and when it goes to the negative numbers.
+See also this clever animation about a pattern in multiplying 2 × (a number), and how it advances into negative numbers.

-By the fact that multiplication is commutative, you can turn this around and then by 1) above, it is negative:
+By the fact that multiplication is commutative, you can turn this around and then by (1) above, the answer is negative:

 Another justification for this rule can be seen using distributive property.

 Distributive property of arithmetic states that a(b + c) = ab + ac.

 If we choose a = (−1), b = 3, and c = (−3), the distributive property gives us:

 Now, since 3 + (−3) is zero, the whole left side is zero.

 So the right side, or (−1)(3) + (−1)(−3), must be zero as well.